CVE-2026-25293

 Vulnerability

-The vulnerability is characterized as a buffer overflow resulting from incorrect authorization logic within the PLC firmware.
-This suggests an attacker could potentially execute arbitrary code or cause a denial-of-service condition by sending crafted packets to the affected firmware.
+This is a buffer overflow vulnerability resulting from incorrect authorization logic within the PLC firmware.
+The vulnerability allows an adjacent attacker to bypass security controls and execute arbitrary code or cause a denial of service.

 Business impact